Navid200/xDrip/docs/Updates.md

 [xDrip](../README.md) >> [Features](./Features_page.md) >> Update xDrip

 **<span style="color:red">Do not uninstall</span>**
-You don't need to uninstall xDrip to install another version.
+If you uninstall, you will lose all your old readings.
+Fortunately, you don't need to uninstall xDrip to install another version, which is the only way to update.
 You can install a different version over your existing installation.
-If you uninstall, you will lose all your old readings.
 <br/>

 ---